OCA/purchase-workflow/purchase_order_product_recommendation/readme/USAGE.rst

 customer locations, and finally it makes a simple estimation of how many quantites would be necesary to order given the forcasted stock and the computed demand.

+If you have multiple warehouses, you can also constrain the recommendations to the deliveries of specific ones.